JP-SUNNY1/Lift-And-Shift-Application-Workload/README.md

 3. Update IP to name mapping in route 53

-   - go to route53 on aws, then create a private hosted zone named mig.in , add the vpc of the same region (us-east-1) where your servers are placed , click on create      hosted zone
+   - go to route53 on aws, then create a private hosted zone named vprofile-project.in , add the vpc of the same region (us-east-1) where our servers are placed , click on create      hosted zone
-   - create record, click simple routing, subdomain : db01 [mig.in] , A- records, place your db01 private ip address.
+   - create record, click simple routing, subdomain : db01 [vprofile-project.in] , A- records, place our db01 private ip address.
    - Do same for mc01 and rmq01
-   - add mig.in to src/main/resources/application.properties
+   - add vprofile-project.in to src/main/resources/application.properties

-Go to rc/main/resources/application.properties and add the .mig.in to the backend names
+Go to rc/main/resources/application.properties and add the .vprofile-project.in to the backend names
 ![infra 3](https://github.com/user-attachments/assets/fa46c0e3-4b59-4d50-a118-ec090c5058fa)